This week our #AskMeAnything session welcomed Alex Prokhorenko, Founder and CEO of Rapidus Delivery, to talk about Why Founders Make Great PMs!

 What would be your advice about transitioning from working in sales (B2C with a big focus on customer success) to Product Manager?

-Actually, I think (given you’re a high performing sales rep) you have a great chance of
+Actually, I think (given you’re a high performing sales rep) you have a great chance of becoming a good PM.
+You already know how to listen and present.
+Now you need to learn how to conceptualize, prioritize, implement, deliver, and launch.

 If this sounds right up your alley, go for it.